Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA.

 In most other aspects, your Testamentary Trust can and will operate the same as would your Living Trust.

-Estate Planning Attorney and Health Care Directive (Living Will)
+Our Experienced Estate Planning Attorneys Will Prepare Your Health Care Directive (Living Will)

 A Health Care Directive applies only in the event that you become diagnosed (by your attending physician), in writing, to be in a terminal condition or diagnosed (by two physicians), in writing, to be in a permanent unconscious condition – and where the application of life-sustaining medical or surgical treatment would serve only to artificially prolong the process of your dying.
 For those circumstances, in your Health Care Directive, you specify whether (1) you want to be artificially kept alive with life-sustaining equipment or (2) you want to be allowed to die naturally.